Why Word Error Rate Alone Can't Tell You How Good Your Voice AI Really Is

 We measure what matters for customer insight:

-- Emotion detection accuracy: Can Emma identify hesitation, enthusiasm, frustration?
+- Expression signal accuracy: Can Emma identify hesitation, enthusiasm, anger?

 - Probe relevance: Does she ask the right follow-up questions?